Master of Finance

 Students enrolled in the MFin program are expected to be self-funded.
-Although the MFin program does not offer RA or TA positions, our students are welcome to seek and apply for RA or TA opportunities that may exist in other programs or departments across MIT.
+There are a small number of MFin TA positions available, and you are welcome to seek and apply for RA or TA opportunities in other programs or departments across MIT.

-Are fellowships or scholarships available to MFin students?
+Are fellowships or scholarships available to Master of Finance students?

 Are there networking events available during the fall term?
 Are these exclusive to MFin students, or do they cater to MIT Sloan as a whole?